Drutol/AoLibs/AoLibs/docs/navigation.md

         * eg. SignInPage -> DashboardPage
         * DashboardPage invokes `NavigatedTo`
 * NavigatedBack
-    * Called when we navigate backwards to the page we have alraedy been on.
+    * Called when we navigate backwards to the page we have already been on.
         * eg. SignInPage <- DashboardPage
         * SignInPage invokes `NavigatedBack`
 * NavigatedFrom